 Other than the teeth count and the size, the material also impacts the object it can slice through.
 Look for the one sturdy enough to go head to head with the materials in question and come out on top.

 Carbon steel is one of the most common materials a blade comes in because of the low price.
 It is among the least durable and can dull quite easily, which also contributes to the cheap price.
-Because it is not as strong as the other options, our team only recommends carbon steel for softer materials such as plastic.
+Because it is not as strong as the other options, I only recommend carbon steel for softer materials such as plastic.

 We then have HSS blades, which stand for High-Speed Steel.
 As the name suggests, these saw blades work well at high speeds and are more durable than carbon steel.
 MDF and harder materials are no match for this blade type and it can withstand high heat even without a speed coat finish.